-China's trade balance faces the risk of sliding into a deficit for the first time in two decades in 2012 as export demand in Europe and the United States slumps, an academic adviser to the central bank said on Tuesday.
+China's trade balance faces the risk of sliding into a deficit for the first time in two decades in 2012 as export demand in Europe and the U.S.slumps, an academic adviser to the central bank said on Tuesday.

 China needs a very proactive fiscal policy to spur domestic demand next year amid weakness in Western economies, Xia Bin told Reuters in an interview late on Monday during a visit to Taipei to promote his new book.

-But he also said that the world's No.2 economy will not loosen monetary policy, which he said now has about the right tone.
+But he also said that the world's No.2 economy won't loosen monetary policy, which he said now has about the right tone.

 The U.S. economy won't be good next year and Europe will be worse, meaning weak external demand for China.
 We can't rule out the possibility of a trade deficit, Xia said.

 To increase domestic demand, fiscal policy must be very proactive, reform of the tax system should be speeded up and wages raised to stimulate consumption, he added.
-He did not give a forecast for any deficit.
+He didn't give a forecast for any deficit.

-Xia, head of the financial research institute at cabinet think tank Development Research Center, sits on the 15-member monetary policy committee of the central bank but does not have real influence on key decisions on interest rates or China's yuan currency.
+Xia, head of the financial research institute at cabinet think tank Development Research Center, sits on the 15-member monetary policy committee of the central bank but doesn't have real influence on key decisions on interest rates or China's yuan currency.

 The People's Bank of China has loosened credit conditions recently to help small firms and promised to fine-tune policy if needed to support economic growth, which slowed in the third quarter to 9.1 percent, its weakest in more than two years.

 But, barring a sudden and sharp blow to the economy, more aggressive policy easing such as a cut in banks' reserve ratios or interest rates is seen as months away.